nsemantics/navigator/README.md

 # navigator

-The Univeral Workflow Engine - Implementing the God's mind - one neuron at a time
+The Universal Workflow Engine - Implementing the God's mind - one neuron at a time